-The OSSC is a zero lag upscaler.
-At the moment, it is by far the best way to play your analog consoles via HDMI, offering tons of options, 2x 480p (960p) and up to 5x 240p (1080p!).
-It’s only shortcoming is it’s not compatible with all TV’s in every mode and it requires a bit of work to setup.
-Overall, it’s still my favorite choice and what I recommend to all serious retro-gamers!
+The Open Source Scan Converter is a zero lag upscaler.
+At the moment, it is by far the sharpest way to play your analog consoles via HDMI, offering tons of options, 2x 480p (960p) and up to 5x 240p (1080p!).
+It’s only shortcoming is it’s not compatible with all TV’s in every mode, but it’s still an excellent choice and what I recommend to all retro-gaming videophiles!

 Inputs = SCART, Component and VGA.